mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-04-tuesday_morning_Notebook_servers.md

 Conda is especially useful in the following scenarios:

+- **Package Management**: Conda simplifies the installation of software packages, whether they are bioinformatics programs or various libraries they need to run.

 - **Environment Isolation**: Conda helps you create isolated environments where you can install different versions of the same software without conflicts.
 This is crucial in projects that require different libraries or dependencies that may not work well together.

-- **Package Management**: Conda simplifies the installation of software packages, whether they are Python libraries, system libraries, or software written in other programming languages.

 - **Cross-Platform Compatibility**: Conda works across various operating systems, including Linux and Windows.
 This ensures consistency when working on collaborative projects with team members on different systems or when deploying solutions on servers.

 - **Jupyter Notebooks**: When working in a Jupyter Notebook environment, Conda allows you to create and switch between environments effortlessly.
 This is helpful when running notebooks that require different software packages or specific versions of libraries without causing issues across the system.

----

-### Conda vs Other Package Managers

-Compared to other package managers, Conda has a few distinct advantages:

-- **Language-Agnostic**: Unlike `pip`, which primarily manages Python packages, Conda can handle packages written in multiple languages.

-- **Environment Management**: While tools like `virtualenv` only isolate Python environments, Conda manages the entire environment, including system libraries.

-- **Package Compatibility**: Conda ensures that all dependencies are compatible with one another, reducing the risk of installation issues or conflicting versions.
-This is especially crucial for scientific computing or bioinformatics projects, which often require various tools to work together seamlessly.

----

 ### Setting Up Conda Environments

 Conda simplifies installing packages, but a common issue arises with **conflicting versions**:

-- You may want to use a new version of a program like`samtools`, but another tool or pipeline might require an older version, say `samtoolsv1.1`.
+- You may want to use the latest version of `your_favourite_program` when using it on its own, which might say be `your_favourite_programv3.13`, but if you are running a pipeline that might require an older version, say `your_favourite_programv2.4` and if the pipeline just tries to call on the latest version that uyou have installed, it will fail to progress.
 - A typical bioinformatics workflow involves dozens of different tools, each requiring specific libraries and dependencies.
-- Installing everything in one environment can result in conflicts between versions of the same tool.
+- Installing everything in what is called an **environment** can result in conflicts between versions of the same tool.

-To solve this, Conda allows you to create **isolated environments**, where each environment has its own set of packages, libraries, and configurations, independent of other environments.
+To solve this, Conda allows you to create **isolated environments**, where each environment is an isolated, self-contained workspace with its own set of packages, libraries, and configurations, independent of other environments.
+Each environment operates independently, meaning you can have multiple environments with different versions of the same software, avoiding conflicts between dependencies.
 This ensures that tools in one environment don’t conflict with those in another.

 ---